 1 tsp dried oregano

-1 Litre of vegetable stock (1 vegetable stock pot)
+1 litre of vegetable stock (I used 2 Knorr stock pot)

 Pinch of black pepper

 Pomora extra virgin olive oil to serve

-1. In a large pot, sweat down the chopped onion in a tsp of oil over a medium heat.
-(If the onions are getting too much colour add a bit of water to help them steam rather than burn.)
+1. In a large pot, sweat down the chopped onion in a tsp of oil over a medium heat (add a dash of water to help the onions steam if they start to sizzle).

-2. After a good five minutes, the onion will have started to soften, at this point add the finely diced carrot, celery, red pepper and chopped tomato.
+2. After a good five minutes the onion will have started to soften, add the finely diced carrot, celery, red pepper and chopped tomato.
 Season well with salt and pepper, give it a stir and cook for a further 5 minutes.
-Add the strained cannelloni beans, a teaspoon of dried parsley, a teaspoon of dried oregano, salt, pepper and vegetable stock.
+Add the strained cannelloni beans, a tsp of dried parsley, a tsp of dried oregano and vegetable stock.
 Bring to the boil.

 3. Once boiling, reduce the heat to a high simmer for around 30-35 minutes, stirring occasionally.
 (This may seem like a long time but the soup needs time to reduce down and thicken).

 4. Once ready, take off the heat and ladle into bowls.
 Serve topped with freshly chopped parsley, a sprinkle of salt and a drizzle of good quality extra virgin olive oil.